UrbanAnalyst/docs/src/example.md

 | Nature Index | 0.88 | 0.93 |
 | Parking | 1.32 | 1.55 |

+Social disadvantage is also quantified for all cities.
+However, each city calculates this in different ways, and values are not comparable between cities.
+Values are nevertheless standardised for the pairwise comparisons, and strengths of relationship described there remain valid.

 ### Transport

 The "Transport Absolute" variable measures the absolute time (in minutes)